Quantum machine learning: Quantum associative memories and quantum pattern recognition

+Early work on quantum associative memories has been done by Dan Ventura and Tony Martinez and by Carlo A. Trugenberger in the late 1990s and early 2000s.

 Associative (or content-addressable) memories are able to recognize stored content on the basis of a similarity measure, while random access memories are accessed by the address of stored information and not its content.
 As such they must be able to retrieve both incomplete and corrupted patterns, the essential machine learning task of pattern recognition.

 Typical classical associative memories store p patterns in the $O(n^2)$ interactions (synapses) of a real, symmetric energy matrix over a network of n artificial neurons.
 The encoding is such that the desired patterns are local minima of the energy functional and retrieval is done by minimizing the total energy, starting from an initial configuration.

 Unfortunately, classical associative memories are severely limited by the phenomenon of cross-talk.
 When too many patterns are stored, spurious memories appear which quickly proliferate, so that the energy landscape becomes disordered and no retrieval is anymore possible.
 The number of storable patterns is typically limited by a linear function of the number of neurons, $p \le O(n)$.

 Quantum associative memories (in their simplest realization) store patterns in a unitary matrix U acting on the Hilbert space of n qubits.
 Retrieval is realized by the unitary evolution of a fixed initial state to a quantum superposition of the desired patterns with probability distribution peaked on the most similar pattern to an input.
 By its very quantum nature, the retrieval process is thus probabilistic.
 Because quantum associative memories are free from cross-talk, however, spurious memories are never generated.
 Correspondingly, they have a superior capacity than classical ones.
 The number of parameters in the unitary matrix U is $O(pn)$.
 One can thus have efficient, spurious-memory-free quantum associative memories for any polynomial number of patterns.
 If the matrix U is encoded as a unique operator (as opposed as to a sequence of gates as in the circuit model), e.g. by an optical interferometer, the retrieval becomes efficient even for an exponential number of patterns.